Cosmetic dentistry information web site.

 Here's a young man just after an unfortunate accident resulting in a broken front tooth.
 I doubt he'd want to be seen in public with this.

-Click on the photo to see a close up picture of his smile.
+Click on the photo to see a close up picture of the broken tooth.

 In about an hour, an expert cosmetic dentist can restore this broken tooth and make it look like it was never broken.
 Click to see the enlargement and notice how beautifully natural the repair looks.

-Click on the photo to see a close up picture of his smile.
+Click the photo to see a close up picture of the repaired tooth.

 Click here for referral to an expert cosmetic dentist.